dyavorsky/how-to-r-pkg/README.md

 To work with Git/GitHub:

-- Add them to `.gitignore` to keep them untracked (can do this with a right-click in the Git pane of RStudio)
+- Add files or directories to `.gitignore` to keep them untracked (can do this with a right-click in the Git pane of RStudio)
 - **Ctrl-Alt-M** opens the commit window
 - **Ctrl-Alt-D** diffs files

 You'll want a markdown README file at the top level of the directory so that GitHub renders it on the repo's landing page.
-It's best to add the `README.Rmd` and `README.html` to `.gitignore` so there's no confusion on which gets rendered by GitHub.
+It's best to add the `README.Rmd` and `README.html` to `.gitignore` so there's no confusion on which gets rendered by GitHub (the `README.md` one).

 ### Package Pieces